Getting Started – How To Start A Blog

 We had just bought a house and I was doing so many home projects.
 I actually did start a blog about it, but it was a big fat fail!
 I only ever wrote two really lame posts and couldn’t get the website formatting right, and I never shared it with anyone!
 If I had just shared it, who knows what would have happened.

 About two years later, I had learned about the world of travel rewards which allowed me numerous opportunities to travel.
 I absolutely loved traveling and photographing the places I was going to and sharing my experiences on Instagram.
-I realized that people then started coming to me for travel advice and asking me for travel and packing tips, the destinations I love most, and how I could even afford to travel so much.
+After that, I realized people had started coming to me for travel advice.
+Friends and family started to ask for travel and packing tips, the destinations I love most.
+They also wanted to know how I could afford to travel so much.
 I finally realized that I had something to blog about!
-I could share my genuine experiences and tips with my friends and family and anyone else who wanted to follow along on my journey.
+I could start a blog to share my genuine experiences and tips with my friends and family.

 Travel became my main topic, but I decided that it wouldn’t be the only thing I would talk about either.
 I didn’t want to completely pigeon hole myself into only one niche.
 My friend Helene always talks about how you don’t need a niche and I have to agree.
 Especially now that we are living through a global pandemic and no one can travel, I have been very happy to have left the door open to discuss other topics as well.
 So you’ll want to choose your main topic and a subtopic or two.

 Come Up With A Blog Name

 Once you have chosen what you want to write about, you need to choose a name for your blog.
 This can be difficult to do when you start a blog.
 I advise you not to spend as long as I did to decide on a name.
 I could have started blogging much sooner!
 Dragging out the naming process was one of my biggest excuses not to start a blog.
 Once I chose a name, it was like everything clicked and I was finally ready to pull the trigger.
 I was so excited to finally get started!